 www.the-clifton.com

-The Clifton is an historic boutique hotel built in 1799 by Thomas Mann Randolph Jr..
-He was the husband of Thomas Jefferson’s daughter Martha.
+The Clifton is a historic boutique hotel built in 1799 by Thomas Mann Randolph Jr. He was the husband of Thomas Jefferson’s daughter Martha.
 An inn for over 35 years, the Clifton retains many of the original structures.
-Most notably is the the colonial revival-styled Manor House.
-The celebrated boutique offers 20 guest rooms and suites, world-class service and hospitality.
-In additional, there is an exceptional restaurant led by a Michelin-starred chef and swimming pool.
+Most notable is the colonial revival-styled Manor House.
+The celebrated boutique offers 20 guest rooms and suites, world-class service, and hospitality.
+Additionally, an exceptional restaurant is led by a Michelin-starred chef and swimming pool.
 Lastly, there are both indoor and outdoor wedding venues.

 Just Minutes from Monticello and Downtown Charlottesville

 The Clifton is just minutes from Thomas Jefferson’s Monticello and other Charlottesville attractions.
-For instance, the historic Downtown Mall and University of Virginia.
+For instance, the historic Downtown Mall and the University of Virginia.
 Additionally, some of the state’s leading wineries are also nearby.
-In fact, Jefferson Vineyards is just minutes away.
-Thomas Jefferson established this winery nearly 250 years ago and it’s called the “Birthplace of American Wine”.
-Of course, there are other wineries to consider, like Blenheim, Eastwood Farm and Thatch Winery.
+Jefferson Vineyards is just minutes away.
+Thomas Jefferson established this winery nearly 250 years ago, and it’s called the “Birthplace of American Wine.”
+Of course, there are other wineries to consider, like Blenheim, Eastwood Farm, and Thatch Winery.

 Award-Winning Property

-Clifton Inn, is consistently named the best hotel in Charlottesville by TripAdvisor.
-Furthermore, it has earned a number of recent distinctions.
+Clifton Inn is consistently named the best hotel in Charlottesville by TripAdvisor.
+Furthermore, it has earned several recent distinctions.
 To illustrate, “12 New Boutique Hotels to Visit this Year” and “The Best Place for a Girls Trip”.

 Related: Unique Gardens of the South